 Click here for the full resources for obsering Meatless Mondays for six weeks: Introduction, prayers, recipes, facts about hunger.
 Click here for just meatless recipes.

 We invite others to contribute meatless recipes that we will post on the site to David Rhoads at email@example.com.

 Carbon Fasting for Lent.
 The United Church of Christ in Massachusetts sponsors an ecumenical carbon fast for Lent.
 If you sign up, you will receive each day via e-mail an insopirational message and a suggested activity for reducing your carbon output.
-The sign-up for 2012 is at: http://www.macucc.org/pages/detail/2410.
+The sign-up is at: http://www.macucc.org/pages/detail/2410.

 Plant Trees.
 This year, celebrate Arbor day by planting trees on yourchurch property and by encouraging members to plant trees.
 Visit the Arbor day website for ideas and information, consult with the city arborist or other local expert, and learn more about the beauty of trees and the value of trees and forests for the support of life on our planet.
 Get 10 free trees: www.arborday.org.

 Collect Neckties for Quilts: Collect old ties and contribute them to Prairie Moon Quilts (www.prairiemoonquilts.com), which makes quilts from the ties and contributes the quilts and the proceeds to charities.
 Last year, Olympia Brown Unitarian Universalist Church and Trinity United Methodist did this project and collected hundreds of ties.
 Send the collected ties to Prairie Moon Quilts: Necktie Project, 31763 Intrepid Road, Macon, MO 63552.
 For more information, contact Jeff Sytsma at firstname.lastname@example.org.
 Consider this project for Father's Day, June 19.